okta/okta-auth-swift/README.md

 ## API Reference - Factor classes

 Collection of factor classes.
-Downcast the factor instance to factor specific class to get access to factor specific functions and properties.
+Downcast the factor instance to a factor specific class to get access to factor specific functions and properties.

 ### OktaFactorSms